Ford Sport Trac Review (by Owner)

 The original Adrenalin was first seen in 2005 as a concept, and featured a custom body kit, 21" wheels, supercharged V8 power, and the Lincoln Navigator's six-speed transmission.

-However, by the time the Sport Trac Adrenalin saw production, it was essentially just an appearance package, which included 20" wheels, blacked-out headlights and grille, and model-specific bumpers and front fenders.
+However, by the time the Sport Trac Adrenalin saw production, it was essentially just an appearance package, which included 20" wheels, blacked-out headlights and grille, along with model-specific bumpers and front fenders.

-Reports show about 6,000 Sport Trac Adrenalin's were sold in the three years produced, with about 600 of those being V8 powered.
+Reports show about 6,000 Adrenalin's were sold in the three years produced, with about 600 of those being V8 powered.

 ____________________________________________